 Step 4: Track spending

 The easiest way to lose control of your finances is by not tracking your spending.
 Every little purchase needs to be deducted from somewhere.
-Make it easy on yourself and use a mobile app that helps you stay on track.
-Here are a few that you can try.
+Make it easy on yourself and watch our ‘Let’s Budget Together’ Money Moves Youtube video (remember to download your free budget template as well).

 Step 5: Have a weekly status meeting